 - Generating a Declaration of Conformity (DoC)

-- CE Marking equipment
+- Affix the CE Marking on products/equipment

 - Placing equipment on the market (putting the product into service)